I need an Online Leadership Presence … Seriously?

 A strong Online Leadership Presence is today's must have new skill

 We all know that first impressions matter.
 A lot.
 It takes less than seven seconds for people to make judgements about you and your personality, your likeability, confidence and warmth levels and whether they will trust you.
-It’s basic and primal unconscious bias – flight, freeze or flight.
+It’s basic and primal flight, freeze or flight.
 But do you really need to do this online when you are stuck working at your kitchen table?
 It would appear so.

-What happens when women, who are judged more harshly on their appearance anyway are forced into a Zoom video box on someone else’s screen?
-Whether face to face or virtual, communication works across two receptors verbal and nonverbal.
+What happens when women, who are judged more harshly on their appearance anyway, are forced into a Zoom video box on someone else’s screen?
+Whether face-to-face or virtual, communication works across two receptors verbal and nonverbal.
 The minute your image pops up on someone screens people are looking for clues about your personality, your credibility and your competence.
 So now we have to make sure we give them what they are looking for or be doomed.

 Leadership presence is evaluated in a heartbeat by two sets of visuals that is non-verbal communication:

 - How you look: appearance, posture, facial expressions

 - Body language that conveys status, authority, and power but also "pro-social" signals that convey warmth, empathy and inclusiveness .

 Conveying warmth and empathy is a cocktail of small but important things that contribute to a strong online executive presence.

 Make sure your setting is as a minimum clean and tidy looking.
 It’s hard to appear professional for everyone when you have to work from a kitchen table with dishes in the sink surrounded by Lego and Playdoh.
 Not everyone has a floor to ceiling bookcase filled with weighty tomes.
 The virtual screen is an ideal option, but choose wisely.
 Tropical beaches and snow-capped mountains are fun but they can be distracting when they reflect light and especially if they show movement.

 2. Take time and be on time before you put your camera on